 We’re going to take a comprehensive look at the Chat function in Microsoft Teams to help you determine its best uses, including the powerful tools it provides for group communication.

 Have you ever wondered which Chat option to use to communicate most effectively with a colleague on Microsoft Teams?
-Should you send your message through a Teams Channel, or via Private Chat?
-If you choose a Channel, should you call out the entire Team, or only those following that Channel?
-Perhaps you shouldn’t call out anyone and hope people are paying attention?
+Should you send your message through a Teams Channel or via Private Chat?
+If you choose a Channel, should you call out the entire Team or only those following that Channel?
+Perhaps you shouldn’t call out anyone and hope people are paying attention.

-In this two-part blog post, we’ll walk through some etiquette for the most effective ways to communicate when using Microsoft Teams’ Chat functionality.
+In this blog post, we’ll walk through some etiquette for the most effective ways to communicate when using Microsoft Teams’ Chat functionality.

 Who is your audience, and when is it appropriate to message them?